Has Microsoft Missed the Boat With Mobile?

 music player and not just leverage Windows Media Player?
 Why isn’t Windows Media Player being upgraded to support

 even basic features, like podcasting, that iTunes has had for years?
 Why is it that you have to use the Zune Player

 to get these features?
 Are Microsoft really expecting people to install the Zune Player and go buy a Zune just to

 get podcasting capabilities?
 Where on earth is the thinking in Microsoft coming from?
 Their strategies seem detached

-afterthought, a port of IE6 for Windows Mobile that puts you through a tortured experience.
-The codebase is
+port of IE6 for Windows Mobile that puts you through a tortured experience.
+The codebase is incapable of competing

 I’m left imagining that Microsoft has a hundred separate departments all rushing to compete with Apple on their